sonocotta/raspberry-media-center/README.md

 - move the new .dtbo into the overlays directory: `sudo cp w5500-custom.dtbo /boot/overlays/w5500.dtbo`
 - reboot and ip a will report the new MAC address

+### TAS5805M DSP Capabilities

+TAS5805M DAC (and his big brother TAS5825M) has quite a sophisitcated DSP inside, that is mostly undiscovered by the community at the moment.
+Documentation to it is scarse.
+The only reasonable way to use it is to obtain a TI PurePath license and Hradware Development kit ($250, if you find it).
+This shoudl allow the following skills

+- 2.0, 1.1, 2.1, 0.1 and pretty much any other speaker configuration
+- Loudnes correction (or Tone correction)
+- Soft clipping
+- Individaul EQ (16 of them I think)
+- True mono and other routing configurations
+- And many more

+I'm planning to dive deep into the topic (whenever I have time, haha) and provide an optional settings for most common configurations.
+This is work in progress with no deadline set.

 ## Hardware

 Please visit the [hardware](/hardware/) section for board schematics and PCB designs.
 Note that PCBs are shared as multi-layer PDFs as well as Gerber archives.